 5 Tips to Help You Get Rid of Mosquitoes in Your Yard in Abilene

-Fortunately we’ve gotten a little rainfall lately to help combat the drought we are in.
-But, because of that rain, that also means mosquitoes will be lurking.
-So, to help combat those little suckers, here are some tips to help you get rid of mosquitoes in your yard.
+Unfortunately, with rain comes mosquitoes.
+So, to help combat those little blood suckers, here are some tips to help you get rid of mosquitoes in your yard.

 Drain Water Out of Containers

 It doesn't take much water for those little suckers to reproduce.
 In fact, a 6-inch-diameter plant saucer with only a half-inch of water can be enough for a breeding ground.
-All they need is a little over a week to have baby mosquitoes and the more water you have standing, the more mosquitoes you may have.
+All they need is a little over a week to have baby mosquitoes.
 So if you have any containers that have water like bird baths, buckets, or dog bowls, it's a good idea to make sure you empty them on a regular basis during the season.

 Throw Away Old Stuff